Doing Business with Oregon Department of Transportation

-There are many doors into ODOT and it may take some time getting used to navigating our procurement resources.
-General contracting information can be found in our Contracting with ODOT portal.
-You can find information on our current contracting opportunities and how to do business in Construction, Goods and Trades Services and Personal & Professional Services.
-The ODOT Procurement Office – Construction Contracts Unit also houses the links to our Letting Schedules, eBids, Prime contractor prequalification and other bid and award information in Construction side projects.
+General contracting information is found in the Contracting with ODOT portal, which has information on open contracts and how to do business in Construction, Goods and Trades Services, and Personal and Professional Services.
+Visit the ODOT Procurement Office - Construction Contracts Unit for information on prime contractor prequalifications, other bid and award information, as well as:

 ORPIN is a website used by ODOT (and other state and local agencies) to promote contracts for public bidding.

 Businesses that become certified have access to many supportive services from ODOT and elsewhere.
 These services range from professional training, tutoring or consulting and are designed to improve a firm's ability to successfully complete ODOT contracts and projects.

 To begin applying for services to help your business, search through the following information or contact the Small Business Programs Manager, Daniel Jackson.

 It is important for small businesses to engage in networking to grow their business opportunities.
 ODOT has partnered with trade organizations, chambers and business associations which small businesses can use as resources for workshops, technical assistance and for loans.